cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ### Cypress Changes

-- The “Run all specs” and “Run filtered specs” functionality have been removed.
+- The "Run all specs" and "Run filtered specs" functionality have been removed.
 - The experimental "Cypress Studio" has been removed and will be rethought/revisited in a later release.
 - Unsupported browser versions can no longer be run via `cypress run` or